NY Public Service Commission–licensed ESCO

 Communications with Customer

-Customer agrees to accept all notifications by email to the email address provided at time of enrollment, or subsequently provided to ESCO.
-Customer acknowledges that Seller may send communications to Customer at the Customer’s email address provided by the Customer on the disclosure page.
-If Customer does not consent to receive communications by email, Customer may contact Seller at the information provided above.
-Customer agrees and acknowledges that the information associated with the Account(s) hereunder, including but not limited to usage data, the Local Utility issued account numbers, service address and any other such information contained in this Agreement are not considered confidential or protected information.
-Therefore, Seller is authorized to send unencrypted email messages to Customer and/or Customer’s authorized agent or representative which email may include a copy of this Agreement or other Account-related information necessary for Seller to perform its obligations under this Agreement.
+Customer agrees to accept all notifications related to this Agreement by email at the email address provided at the time of enrollment, or subsequently provided to Seller.
+Customer acknowledges that Seller may send communications to Customer at that email address.
+If Customer does not consent to receive communications by email, Customer may contact Seller at the information above.
+Customer agrees and acknowledges that the information associated with the Account(s) hereunder, including but not limited to usage data, the LDC-issued account numbers, service address, and any other such information contained in this Agreement, are not considered confidential or specially protected information for purposes of email transmission.
+Therefore, Seller is authorized to send unencrypted email messages to Customer and/or Customer’s authorized agent or representative, which messages may include a copy of this Agreement or other Account-related information necessary for Seller to perform its obligations under this Agreement.

 Confidentiality

-Customer agrees that for so long as this Agreement remains in effect and for a period of two (2) years following termination of this Agreement, this Agreement and all pricing provided thereunder is commercially sensitive and shall not, unless required by law, be disclosed to any third party, or unauthorized employee, without prior consent of Seller.
+Customer agrees that for so long as this Agreement remains in effect, and for a period of two (2) years following its termination, this Agreement and all pricing provided hereunder is commercially sensitive and shall not, unless required by law, be disclosed to any third party or unauthorized employee without the prior consent of Seller.

 Forward Contract

-Each Party acknowledges that: (a) this Agreement is a forward contract and a master netting agreement as defined in the United States Bankruptcy Code (“Code”); (b) this Agreement shall not be construed as creating an association, trust, partnership, or joint venture in any way between the Parties, nor as creating any relationship between the Parties other than that of independent contractors for the sale and purchase of Commodities; (c) ESCO is not a “Utility” as defined in the Code; (d) Commodity supply will be provided by Supplier under this Agreement, but delivery will be provided by the Utility; and (e) the Utility, and not ESCO, is responsible for responding to service problems or emergencies should they occur.
+Each Party acknowledges that: (a) this Agreement is a forward contract and a master netting agreement as defined in the United States Bankruptcy Code (the “Code”); (b) this Agreement shall not be construed as creating an association, trust, partnership, or joint venture in any way between the Parties, nor as creating any relationship between the Parties other than that of independent contractors for the sale and purchase of commodities; (c) ESCO is not a “Utility” as defined in the Code; (d) commodity supply will be provided by Seller under this Agreement, but delivery will be provided by the LDC; and (e) the LDC, and not ESCO, is responsible for responding to service problems or emergencies should they occur.